A World to End (preview)

 Everything went dark.

 “Leather boots.
 Not bad,” I replied.
 They weren’t the thick armored things I’d been wearing, but they were soft and supple – a good pair of traveling boots.
+I kicked absently at the ground, unsure if that was an idle animation built into my character or just a passive response from my bored brain.

 I felt a brimmed hat flop onto my head.